- Hashimoto’s thyroiditis is an autoimmune disorder and the most common cause of hypothyroidism in those over six years old.

 Ways to support your body’s foundation include:

-As previously stated, bacterial, parasitic, and viral infections are a main reason for developing autoimmune conditions.
+As previously stated, bacterial, parasitic, and infections are a main reason for developing autoimmune conditions.
 As a result, clearing these infections can help to heal an autoimmune issue like Hashimoto’s.
 (9)

 Toxicity significantly contributes to health challenges, including Hashimoto’s thyroiditis.
 In many cases, the toxicity itself causes the deficiency.
 (20)